Sephora: Brands

 Sephora features a variety of beauty products from more than 300 brands, including Tatcha, Huda Beauty, and Bobbi Brown.
 Sephora also features its own make-up, skincare, beauty tools and accessories under the brand name Sephora Collection.
 Packaging for the line previously featured the company's elongated flame logo in standard black print.
 The new logo features the updated "Sephora Quality, Really Good Price" logo with the $ sign.

-In 2013, the company included fragrance collections from Mary-Kate and Ashley Olsen, known as Elizabeth and James, essential oil fragrances Vanilla Crush and Jewel by Coto Beauty Cosmetics, and a makeup line with Marc Jacobs.
+In 2013, the company included fragrance collections from Mary-Kate and Ashley Olsen, known as Elizabeth and James, and a makeup line with Marc Jacobs.
 In June 2020, Maddie Ziegler's imagination collection collaborated with Morphe, launched in Sephora Canada.
 In 2023, Sephora became the first retailer of feminine hygiene and cosmetic product Luna Daily in the United States.
-On February 28, 2025, Sephora has expanded their selection of limited K-beauty brands by adding Biodance to their shelves.
+On 28 February 2025, Sephora has expanded their selection of limited K-beauty brands by adding Biodance to their shelves.
 The brand's viral sheet masks and toner pads are now available in store, while additional ten skus are now available to purchase online.

-Sephora inside JCPenney
+Sephora inside JC Penney

 In October 2006, Sephora began opening stores inside JCPenney.
-Sephora inside JCPenney features some of the same makeup, skincare, and fragrance brands as well as its own product line found in stand alone stores nationwide.
+Sephora inside JCPenney features some of the same makeup, skincare and fragrance brands as well as its own product line found in stand alone stores nationwide.
 Sephora inside JCPenney stores are much smaller than a normal store, usually 1,500 sq ft in size.
 As of 2017, there were more than 600 Sephora locations in JCPenney stores across the US.
 That same year, JC Penney announced the closing of 138 stores nationwide, several of which house a Sephora in JCPenney store.
 As of 2025, the JCPenney and Sephora collaboration has come to an end.
-In 2020, the two companies did not renew their contract resulting in the debut of JCPenney Beauty and the new collaboration of Sephora with Kohl’s.
+In 2020, the two companies did not renew their contract resulting in the debut of JCPenney Beauty and the new collaboration of Sephora with Kohl's.

 Sephora inside Kohl's

 In December 2020, Sephora announced that it would begin opening Sephora stores inside Kohl's locations.
 The announcement included plans to launch Sephora at 850 Kohl's stores by 2023.
-The first four Sephora inside Kohl's locations opened on August 6, 2021.
-By 2023, Sephora at Kohl’s has surpassed $1.4 billion in sales and sales projection for 2025 is more than $2 billion.
+The first four Sephora inside Kohl's locations opened on 6 August 2021.
+By 2023, Sephora at Kohl's has surpassed $1.4 billion in sales and sales projection for 2025 is more than $2 billion.
 In summer 2024, Sephora at Kohl's will be adding approximately 140 small-format shops in 40 states, bringing the total number of shops to more than 1,000.